California employees have the legal right to compensation if their employers violate the state's wage and hour laws.

 With a few special exceptions, all California employees--including "exempt employees," but excluding independent contractors--must be paid the minimum wage set out in the state's wage and hour laws.14

-The California minimum wage as of June 2017 was
+The California minimum wage as of January 1, 2018 is

 - ten dollars ($10) per hour for employers with twenty-five (25) or fewer employees, and

 - ten dollars and fifty cents ($10.50) per hour for employers with twenty-six (26) or more employees.